Resilient Coasts for Salmon is part of the PSF

 Situated in an important estuary, the site will improve conditions for salmon and other wildlife whilst creating enhanced opportunities for recreational activities such as bird viewing.
 It will also provide opportunities for education and hands-on learning about healthy shorelines and restoration using nature-based solutions.

 The Dyke Road site is located along the beautiful and high ecological value Comox Estuary.
+Eco-cultural fencing (seen here), developed by the Guardians of our Salish Estuaries (GooSE), utilizes natural re-generative materials to reduce grazing pressure from geese, allowing marsh habitat to regrow and provide vital services to the marine ecosystem.
 Photo credit: Maria Catanzaro.

 Project Location